"Mama's Close Call"

 NOTE: Your actors deliver the dialog and you play the background music and effects tracks as listed in the script to enhance your performance.

 Soundtrack: As always, the specially-recorded soundtrack will make your performance of this skit script much funnier, professional, and effective.
 The soundtrack for this skit is on the Combo Package #4 Soundtrack CD, along with "Battle of the Sexes: Round One."
-You may order it now for $20 plus shipping on the Soundtracks Page, or add it to your shopping cart by clicking here.
-When you order a physcial CD, you get the download for free to use till the CD arrives, if you wish.

 "Mama's Close Call"